Use of copula to model within-study association in bivariate meta-analysis of binomial data at the aggregate level a Bayesian approach and application to surrogate endpoint evaluation: Discussion

-Although BRMA-BC model provide robust results in a variety of scenarios, potential limitations should always be kept in mind.
-First, in order to perform Bayesian inference, we had to run Hamiltonian Monte Carlo (HMC) with Rstan \cite{team2016rstan} .
-The model was very sensitive to initial values, making difficult the initiation of the HMC process.
-We solved this problem by fitting BRMA-IB or BRMA models first and then we used their estimates as initial values for BRMA-BC model.
+Although BRMA-BC model provides robust results in a variety of scenarios, potential limitations should always be kept in mind.
+First, in order to perform Bayesian inference, we run MCMC with a No-U-turn sampler (NUTS) using cmdstanR.
+A limitation of the method was the fact that BRMA-BC model was very sensitive to initial values.
+Therefore, the initiation of the estimation process was difficult without setting "sensible" initial values.
+This was tackled by fitting BRMA-IB prior to BRMA-BC and then converting the estimates of BRMA-IB to initial values for BRMA-BC.
+However, this issue makes the use of BRMA-BC model quite restrictive, as it requires another method to be fitted prior to BRMA-BC model.

 A limitation of the illustrative example was the lack of IPD.
 We informed the prior distributions of within-study association parameters using 3 cohort studies.
-We constructed binary pseudo IPD and hence calculated the within-study association between the number responses on the surrogate endpoint and the within-study association between the number of events on the final outcome by using a double bootstrap method to account for uncertainty.
-Furthermore, the definition of EFS varies across these studies.
-Some studies present it as PFS, some others include more types of events in their definition than others.
-However, by excluding a small studies where EFS was defined slighlty differently did not affect the results and our inferences.
+We constructed binary pseudo IPD and hence calculated the within-study association between the numbers of responses on the surrogate endpoint and the numbers of events on the final outcome by using a double bootstrap method to account for uncertainty.
+Furthermore, the definition of EFS varied across these studies with some studies presenting it as PFS and some others included a broader range of events in their definition than others.
+However, a sensitivity analysis showed that by excluding a small number studies where EFS was defined slightly differently did not affect the results and the inferences.